 As the original Lumiere in Disney's stage adaptation of Beauty and the Beast (1994), Beach stopped the show with "Be Our Guest" and earned his first Tony nomination.
 He then triumphed as the outrageous director Roger DeBris in The Producers (2001), where his manic performance (and riotous renditions of "Keep It Gay" and "Springtime for Hitler") earned a Tony for Best Featured Actor in a Musical.
 Beach repeated his over the top performance in the screen version, and remained in the New York cast long enough to become the only Tony-winning actor to appear on stage and screen simultaneously in the same role.
 He next starred as Albin in the first Broadway revival of La Cage Aux Folles (2005), and played Thenadier in a revival of Les Miserables (2006).
-Beach's many TV roles have included guest appearances on Cheers, Will & Grace, Murder She Wrote, and Queer as Folk.
+Along with appearances in regional theatre, Beach's many TV roles have included guest appearances on Cheers, Will & Grace, Murder She Wrote, and Queer as Folk.

 DeSylva, B.G.
 "Buddy"

 b.
 Jan.
 27, 1895 (New York City) - d.
 July 11, 1950 (NYC)

 (b.
 Raymond Brost)